aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-formatting-during-mail-merge/_index.md

 ---
-title: How to  Apply Custom Formatting during Mail Merge in Java
+title: How to  Apply Custom Formatting during Mail Merge
 second_title: Aspose.Words for Java
 articleTitle: How to  Apply Custom Formatting during Mail Merge
 linktitle: How to  Apply Custom Formatting during Mail Merge